What is PSIP?

 Note that PSIP PTCs are not meant to be external assessments or evaluation tools.
 A PTC is meant to be used internally in your team for your own progress tracking.
 PSIP can help develop best practices and the use of PTCs will help keep track of your progress toward an objective.
 You can also use or share PTCs when communicating to other teams about your goals and how you know when you will have met your objectives.

-The PSIP repository has a collection of PTC cards for you to explore.
-Several of these existing PTC cards have been used by teams successfully.
-You can choose to select a PTC card for the objective/goal that you want to focus on.
-You can also choose a PTC card, and customize it to meet your timeline and priorities.
+The PSIP Progress Tracking Card Catalog has a collection of example PTCs for you to explore.
+Several of these existing PTCs have been used by teams successfully.
+You can choose to select a PTC for the objective/goal that you want to focus on.
+You can also choose a PTC, and customize it to meet your timeline and priorities.

 Are there other articles to read about PSIP?